Connecticut Estate Plans to Sue City For Wrongful Death

 The notice of intent to file suit also contends that the basis for the claim is due to failure to follow safety protocols.
 The city is also being accused of failing to adequately monitor the dumping area or even provide appropriate barricading of that area.
 Furthermore, the city is accused of failing to provide an emergency shut-off switch.

 The investigation into the man's death is ongoing.
 The surviving family members of the deceased are undoubtedly grieving their untimely loss.
 As with similar cases, the family members of the deceased victim intend to exercise their right to pursue a wrongful death claim against the parties deemed responsible for their loved one's death.
 The civil court system in Connecticut may award compensatory damages if evidence deems the defendants liable for the death and damages suffered as a result.
+A reputable personal injury lawyer may be of assistance to the family of the deceased in helping to explore their legal options.

 Source: theday.com, Intent to sue filed in New London trash compactor death, Colin A. Young, March.
 6, 2014